d-bl/GroundForge/README.md

 ### Requirements

-- The pages in the docs directory don't require any compilation until the publish phase described below.
+- The pages in the docs directory don't require any compilation
 - To compile `src/main/scala` to JavaScript: [sbt] 0.13.9 or higher
-- To run the tests with sbt (maven can execute the tests but uses JVM) [node.js]
+- To execute the tests: maven or sbt
 - For the developer view of the diagrams: a browser with proper SVG support, for example FireFox or Safari but not Internet Explorer.
   Chrome has proper SVG support but with the default settings it has intranet problems with the development view.